23122K/swift-loggable/Sources/Loggable/Documentation.docc/Loggable.md

 A set of macros that support type-wide and per-function logging with ability to customize how logs are handled.

 ## Overview
-There are many situations where logging additional information can be helpful.
-However, they are mostly ignored as they come with a lot of boilerplate.
-This is especially cumbersome in bidirectional architectures.
-Loggable aims to remove that gap providing macros that can:
+There are many situations where logging additional information is helpful.
+However most of them are neglected as they reqire some boilerplate, this is especially present in bidirectional architectures.
+Loggable aims to simplify this  by providing macros that can:

 * **Annotate all methods within type or extension**

-Do not waste time marking each method individualy, simply mark declaration with desired logger and let the magic happen.
+There is no need to annotate each method individually - simply apply the desired annotation to the declaration, and let the magic happen.
+Standalone functions can also be annotated.

 * **Customize how logs are handled**

 All macros include the ability to add tags to logged functions, suppress their output or parameters, or ecent exclude the functions entirely from emmiting an event.

-* **OSLog support**
+* **Leverage OSLog support**

-Loggable provides macros that leverage Apple’s OS framework, forget about creating [`Logger`](https://developer.apple.com/documentation/os/logger) instance, providing it with subsystem, category just to having to log each function individually.
+Loggable provides macros that leverage Apple's OSLog framework, eliminating the need to manually create a [`Logger`](https://developer.apple.com/documentation/os/logger) instance, configure subsystems and categories, or log each function individually.

 **On top of that**, Loggable does not bind you into any proprietary logging system - use the logger of you choice without compromising on convinence that comes with macros.